 Professor Justin Dillon (Chair)

-- Professor of science and environmental education and Head of the Graduate School of Education, University of Bristol
+- Professor of science and environmental education, University of Bristol

-My research interests include science teaching and learning in schools, museums, science centres and in the outdoor classroom.
-I am one of the leaders of the DEPS research group CRESTEM.
+His research interests include science teaching and learning in schools, museums, science centres and in the outdoor classroom.

 Other selected publications